dilawar/ncbs/handbook/student_handbook.markdown

 Don't waste printer paper.
 If you have a lot of data to examine, it is better left on the computer and viewed on the screen.
-Don’t print out papers to look at if you only plan to give them a brief glance: do this on screen instead.
+Don’t print out papers to look at if you only plan to give them a brief glance do this on screen instead.

 Do not view any offensive material.
 Porn does not belong in the workspace.

+## Backups
-**Backups:** There is a key distinction between backup and archival.
+ There is a key distinction between backup and archival.
 Backup is intended to protect all current data, and to reconstruct disks when they fail.
 Backup tapes are typically overwritten with more recent data.
 Archival is intended to keep a permanent record of data even if it